 As of March 31, 2013, we had proven reserves of approximately 128.8 million short tons and probable recoverable reserves of approximately 138.3 million short tons of trona, which is equivalent to 145.5 million short tons of soda ash.
-The estimates of our proven and probable reserves are derived from a reserve report prepared by Hollberg Professional Group, an independent mining and geological consulting firm.
+The estimates of our proven and probable reserves are derived from a reserve report funded by us and prepared by Hollberg Professional Group, an independent mining and geological consulting firm.